 Sister Mary O’Brien was the founding Principal at Good Shepherd, Kelmscott.
-She was followed by Sister Helen Murphy, Mr Kim Baker, Mr Tim Emery, Mr Red Berson, Mr Peter Panizza, Mrs Gabrielle Doyle, Mr David Tunchon and our current Principal Mr Andrew Colley.
+She was followed by Sister Helen Murphy, Mr Kim Baker, Mr Tim Emery, Mr Red Berson, Mr Peter Panizza, Mrs Gabrielle Doyle, Mr David Tunchon, Mr Andrew Colley and our current Principal, Mr Paul Hansen.
 A number of buildings in the school have been given names of great significance to the history of the school.

 We also have four Sport Houses in our school, all of which have been given names of significance to the school.
 Xavier House, after the influence of St Francis Xavier, Canning House, named after the river the school was built aside.
 Forrest House, named after the first premier of Western Australia and Ward House, named after Mary Ward, the founder of the Loreto Order.